-The next SSG Meeting will take place in Buenos Aires, Argentina, with a 1.5 day Regional Workshop on 26-27 November 2012 followed by a 3.5 day SSG meeting on 27-30 November 2012, hosted by the University of Buenos Aires.
-These SPARC SSG meetings will be followed by a WCRP Workshop on Climatic Effects of Ozone Depletion in the Southern Hemisphere, from December 3-7, 2012, which will be of obvious interest to the SPARC community.
+The next SSG Meeting will take place in Buenos Aires, Argentina.
+A 1.5 day Regional Workshop on 26-27 November 2012 will be followed by a 3.5 day SSG meeting on 27-30 November 2012, hosted by the University of Buenos Aires.
+These meetings will be followed by a WCRP Workshop on Climatic Effects of Ozone Depletion in the Southern Hemisphere, from December 3-7, 2012, which will be of significant interest to the SPARC community.